Abaco Escape is all the first time visitor needs to know and then some.

 Be sure to stop by for a visit at the Albert Lowe Museum for a peak at the settlement's earlier times.
 You'll also find here beautifully crafted model ships built by late Mr. Lowe and art works by his renowned son Alton.
 Alton has a gallery in his lovely home.
 It's a 15 minute walk on the other side of the settlement's big hill.
 For more information see Abaco Art.
 The model ship building continues by still another son, Vertrum, whose work can be found along with other local artists at Vert's Model Ships.
 Other points of interest is the Loyalist Memorial Sculpture Garden featuring Bronze busts of many of the influential folks of days gone bye.
 It's in the middle of town, you cant miss it.

-Every year in May is the annual Annual Green Turtle Heritage Festival.
+May is the annual Annual Green Turtle Heritage Festival.
 The well received intent of the event was to establish a "Sister City" concept between historic Green Turtle Cay (New Plymouth) where the Loyalist first settled in 1784 and Key West, Florida, where many Green Turtle Cay residents relocated in the ensuing 150 years.
 So if you are planning a trip to the Abacos and more specifically Green Turtle Cay, you might want to consider this event.
 But book early.
-(We should mention that as of 2010/11 Hope Town & Man-O-War have begun their own, albeit smaller versions of their heritage day.
-Want to know more go to Flotsam & Jetsam).
+(We should mention, in recent times, Hope Town & Man-O-War have begun their own, albeit smaller versions of heritage day.
+For more, go to Flotsam & Jetsam).

 Access to New Plymouth and Green Turtle Cay is of course only by ferry- the "BOLO".
 Nigel, Larry or Curtis will probably be your captain.
 The BOLO runs from anywhere on the island to a dock on the mainland serving the airport (by land Taxi) at Treasure Cay.
 Connecting commuter flights here are to Miami, West Palm Beach, Ft.
 Lauderdale. and Nassau.
 More on our Air Carriers page.